Characters: X-Men Film Series: X-Men

 - '70s Hair: His glam mop upset many fans in promotional materials, but it fits in with the era perfectly.
 Note the length and the silver sideburns.

-- Adaptational Villainy: This is also true in a way.
-In the comics, he may be a world-class asshole and suffer from Heel-Face Revolving Door, but he is well-meaning at the core and can be counted on to do the right thing.
+- Adaptational Villainy: In the comics, he may be a world-class asshole and suffer from Heel-Face Revolving Door, but he is well-meaning at the core and can be counted on to do the right thing.
 Here, he's just a bored teenager with a kleptomaniac streak who doesn't really care about being a productive member of society and who has to have the breakout sold to him as an opportunity to raise hell, as it's clear that he probably wouldn't have done it of his own volition otherwise.

 - Big Brother Instinct: Is seen playing with his little sister.
 He's even willing to sit down and watch television with her, which is heartwarming considering how hyperactive the guy is.